Deepa-Nav/Trading_strategy/README.md

 **W PATTERN STRATEGY** : The formation’s first bottom is characterized by a sharp price pullback that closes outside of the lower Bollinger Band.
 These kinds of moves usually result in what is known as an “automatic rally.”
-The automatic rally’s high usually serves as the first level of resistance in the basebuilding process before the stock moves higher.
+The automatic rally’s high usually serves as the first level of resistance in the base building process before the stock moves higher.
 After the rally begins, the price attempts to retest the most recent lows in order to test the strength of the buying pressure that came in at that bottom.
 The 5 nodes of the W shape has certain conditions set that determines when to enter and exit the trade.